Rajendhiran/LoginFlowForServer/README.md

 }
 ```

+Note: if user logins with Facebook (her email is already registered from Facebook), then it falls under category *Email already exists*.

 ### Update Email/Password
-We allow user to update their email and password accordingly (user already logged in the app and contained `access_token`).
+We allow user to update their `email` and `password` accordingly (user already logged in the app and posessed `access_token`).
 However we only use a single endpoint as follow:

 * Endpoint: `/api/v1/user`
 * Method: `PUT` or `PATCH`
 * Params: `*access_token`, (`*email` | `*password`, `*old_password`)
 * NOTE: this action is mutual exclusive between `email` and `password`.
-It only update one attribute at any one time.
-Param `email` is prioritized; it means that if this param `email` is given, it will ignore *change password* option.
-Therefore client should have two separated calls: one is for changing `email` and another is for changing `password`. `old_password` is required for changing password case.
+It only update **ONE** *attribute* at any one time.
+Parameter `email` is prioritized; it means that if this param `email` is given, it will ignore *change password* option.
+Therefore client should have two separated calls: one is for changing `email` and another is for changing `password`. `old_password` is required for *changing password* case.

 For successful response with HTTP status of `200`:
 ```javascript